WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/coin-market-cap/ExchangeRegistration.md

 # Exchange Registration On CoinMarketCap

-The process of registering an exchange on CoinMarketCap involves filling out a special form.
+The process of registering an exchange on CoinMarketCap (CMC) involves filling out a special form.
 In this guide, you can find detailed information for filling it out.

 ## Prerequisites